Snackmonger/aristoxenus/docs/style_guide.rst

     a symbol that indicates that the preceding symbol should be interepreted as not having the perfect fifth that would normally be implied.
 No 3
     a symbol that indicates that the preceding symbol should be interepreted as not having the normal third that would normally be implied.
+Extensions
+    Any other symbols that don't fit into one of the above categories.

 Polychords